jisikoff/codeclimate-codenarc/README.md

 # Code Climate CodeNarc (Groovy) Engine
 `codeclimate-codenarc` is a Code Climate engine for Groovy that wraps the [CodeNarc](https://github.com/CodeNarc/CodeNarc) static analysis tool.
 You can run it on your command line using the Code Climate CLI.

-### WORK IN PROGRESS

 - only will run locally in dev mode after building locally from docker file
-- all issues are categorized as "Style" right now until I can go through and manually categorize the hundreds of various rules
+- categories for the rules could use some curating along with the point values
 - need to go through the qa process mentioned here: (https://docs.codeclimate.com/v1.0/docs/building-a-code-climate-engine)

 ### Installation